Vidvox/isf-docs/pages/primer/primer_chapter_7.md

 ---
-title: Multi-Pass and Persistant Buffers in ISF
+title: Multi-Pass and Persistent Buffers in ISF
 tags: [Primer, Introduction]
 keywords: getting_started
 last_updated: June 12, 2018
-summary: "A closer look at creating multi-pass shaders and using persistant buffers in ISF."
+summary: "A closer look at creating multi-pass shaders and using persistent buffers in ISF."
 sidebar: home_sidebar
 permalink: primer_chapter_7.html
 folder: primer
 ---

-# Multi-Pass Shaders and Persistant Buffers in ISF
+# Multi-Pass Shaders and Persistent Buffers in ISF

-Two extremely powerful concepts that ISF adds on to GLSL are the ability to retain image information between render passes (persistant buffers) and creating compound shaders that have multiple rendering stages (multi-pass shaders) at potentially varying sizes.
+Two extremely powerful concepts that ISF adds on to GLSL are the ability to retain image information between render passes (persistent buffers) and creating compound shaders that have multiple rendering stages (multi-pass shaders) at potentially varying sizes.

 In this chapter we'll look at:
 - How to set up a persistent buffer.